 Higher customer expectations, digital natives and new market entrants are driving the insurance industry into the digital landscape.
 To meet these new customer demands, several insurers and brokers are undergoing a comprehensive digitisation process to acquire new customers, improve customer service and reduce customer churn.

 Consumers have gone digital, and 24/7 accessibility is crucial.
 Customer interactions via telephone or in brick-and-mortar locations are things of the past.
 Today’s consumers both prefer and expect to be able to perform high-value transactions online, whenever they want, wherever they want.

 The same goes for the insurance industry.
 In fact, 71 percent of consumers use some form of digital research before buying insurance, 47 percent want more online interactions with their insurers, and 81 percent want to manage their investments online.

 These numbers should not be surprising.
 After all, consumers have grown accustomed to easy access to information online as a growing number of businesses has increased their digital presence and provided user-friendly websites, digital customer service and a range of self-service options.
 Furthermore, a new generation of uncompromising digital natives is bringing even higher demands to the table, as they expect to perform any transaction online and to interact with businesses through numerous different digital channels.

-According to Marketforce’s “The Future of General Insurance Report 2016”, one-third of their survey’s respondents name InsurTechs as the most likely initiators of a major disruption in the insurance market.
+According to Marketforce’s, one-third of their survey’s respondents name InsurTechs as the most likely initiators of a major disruption in the insurance market.
 As these firms are deeply immersed in new technological developments, more and more incumbents are scrambling to digitise themselves to meet the demands of a new tech-savvy generation and improve customer service.